cava01134/BPI-Doc/docs/Centi_S3_doc/en/MicroPython.md

 Here is a random web online image editing tool that can be used for free, [Pixlr X](https://pixlr.com/cn/x/).

-Put the cropped picture into our local MicroPython working folder, rename it to `pic_1.jpg`, and refer to the method of uploading the picture to the MicroPython device [Use mpbridge in the terminal](#Use mpbridge in the terminal) .
+Put the cropped picture into our local MicroPython working folder, rename it to `pic_1.jpg`, and refer to the method of uploading the picture to the MicroPython device [Use mpbridge in the terminal](#use-mpbridge-in-terminal) .

 A cropped image is prepared here.

 ![](assets/images/pic_1.jpg)

-####
+##### jpg method use case

 Use the jpg method in the main.py script.